 To format any slide object in PowerPoint, you must select it.
-There are couple of ways with which you can select any slide object.
+There are a couple of ways with which you can select any slide object.
 Other than the obvious way of clicking the slide object to select, you can also use the Selection Pane.
-It’s always more difficult to select overlapping slide objects or objects placed behind a larger object in busy, populated slides -- to select slide objects that are difficult to locate, you can use the Selection Pane.
+It's always more difficult to select overlapping slide objects or objects placed behind a larger object in busy, populated slides.
+To select slide objects that are difficult to locate, you can use the Selection Pane.

-Follow these steps to select shape(s) using the Selection Pane in PowerPoint 2013:
+Follow these steps to select shape(s) using the Selection Pane in PowerPoint 2016 for Windows:

 Figure 1: Selection Pane option